 Therefore it is still not safe to meet and have sex with new partners.

 However if you are going to do so, please take a look at this guidance from THT which gives some important safety information.

 You can click here to read the BASHH recommendations on sex during the Coronavirus pandemic.
 This document includes information about who you can have sex with, and how you can have safer sex.

-The Government have made some changes to social distancing guidance.
-If you live by yourself, or are a single parent with dependent children – you can now make a ‘support bubble’ with another household.
+Since the BASHH recommendations were published, the Government introduced “support bubbles”.
+If you live by yourself, or are a single parent with dependent children – you can now make a support bubble with another household.
 This means you are able to meet indoors, be less than 2 metres apart, and stay overnight.